Fecal Egg Counting Courses

 Already a student?
 Ruminant Course alumni receive discounted access to the Equine Course — email me for your discount.
 Some foundational material may feel familiar — that’s intentional.
 The focus will be on species-specific protocols and applications.

-These hands-on courses are taught by Dr. Carly Farmer, vet parasitologist and small farm owner.
+These hands-on courses are taught by Carly Farmer, PhD, veterinary parasitologist and small farm owner.

 Each course walks you step-by-step through performing fecal egg counts on either ruminants (sheep, goats, and cattle) or horses.
 You’ll gain the confidence and skills to monitor parasite loads, make informed decisions, and support healthy livestock and pastures.